GreenLightning07/Loyola-Art-Blog/README.md

 We need to add Mr. Morale to the machine.
 Add a new user called Morale.

 We also want to add a super secret linux group on the machine.
-Create a group called coolzkidcode and add Anshul, Casey, Jack, Andrew, and Brendan to it.
+Create a group called theboys and add Anshul, Casey, Jack, Andrew, and Brendan to it.

 Do not alter cyber's ability to auto login and do not alter anything with the scoring machine